nikilong2000/Bumper-Goats/UML_Diagrams.md

 # Bumper Goats - UML Class Diagrams

-This document contains 3 focused UML class diagrams for the Bumper Goats Unity project.

----

 ## Diagram 1: Controller System (Player & ML-Agent)

 This diagram shows how the player controller and AI controller both use the core `GoatController` component.